SAP/cloud-mta-build-tool/docs/docs/usage.md

 &nbsp;
 ### Auxiliary commands

 This section is dedicated for commands that execute specific steps of the MTA build process such as project validation, build for a single module, and generation of the deployment descriptor.
 These commands are useful if, for example, you want to build and deploy only specific modules for testing purposes, or if you decide to tailor your own build process for packaging MTA archives.
-At the moment, only the command described below is supported.
+At the moment, only the commands described below are supported.

 <b>`mbt mtad-gen`</b>
-&nbsp;

 Generates the MTA deployment descriptor (`mtad.yaml` file) according to the provided MTA descriptor (`mta.yaml` file) and MTA extensions.